-The Dell versions of Captain Midnight preceded Fawcett publishing with their first story showing up in Funnies #58 dated August 1941.(see) Below is a page selected from Funnies #61 dated November 1941 because it graphically illustrates how Captain Midnight was 'originally' dressed --- more-or-less outfitted in a kind of tan or khaki-color semi flight uniform of the day.
-Compare how quickly his appearance morphed into the bright red tight fitting superhero-type suit in the comic book page shown above with Spy Smasher as soon as the stories jumped to Fawcett:
+The Dell versions of Captain Midnight preceded Fawcett publishing with their first story showing up in Funnies #57 dated July 1941.(see) Below is a page selected from Funnies #61 dated November 1941 because it graphically illustrates how Captain Midnight was 'originally' dressed --- more-or-less outfitted in a kind of tan or khaki-color semi flight uniform of the day.
+Compare how quickly his appearance morphed into the bright red tight fitting superhero-type suit in the comic book page shown above with Spy Smasher as soon as the stories jumped to Fawcett.

 FLYING CAPTAIN MARVEL